niejuhu/niejuhu.github.io/_posts/memo/android/2015-12-28-android-code-signing.md

 # Dump certificate from signed apk

 Some times you want to view or dump to a file the signing certificate.
-Here is the commands:
+Here are the commands:

 		# View from apk file.
 		$ keytool -printcert -jarfile sig.apk